deltachat/deltachat-pages/_posts/2020-01-09-iOS-appstore-release.md

 So stay tuned for new releases!

-## Transfering the setup from Desktop to iOS
+## Transfering Your Setup From Desktop to iOS

 If you already use Delta Chat on other devices, you can transfer your encryption setup with the "Autocrypt Setup Message".
 You can find it in the